 If you’re all about healthy eating, don’t bother to think twice before considering Lilikoi for breakfast, lunch, or dinner.
 Located near South Pointe Park, the name says it all; Lilikoi entreats only the finest and nutritious ingredients into their kitchen to be forged into toothsome fare.
 All components are locally and organically sourced, and the utmost effort to omit processed or modified organisms is applied.
 We are sure to say, the owners truly walk the talk.
 Conscience cleared.

-The breakfast options are wholesome, keeping health-maxed varieties of all the classics: Sourdough pancakes, whole-wheat veggie bagels, kombucha fermented oatmeal.
+The breakfast options are wholesome, keeping health-maxed varieties of all the classics: Sourdough pancakes, whole-wheat veggie bagels, and kombucha-fermented oatmeal.
 That kind of goodness.
-Lunch starts mid-day with just-as-worthy sammies, salads, wraps.
-From there, lunch melds seamlessly into dinner, with dishes like Vegan Carbonara (mahogany smoked coconut “bacon” w/caramelized onions & cashew cream) and Mushroom Farro Risotto (mushroom, pesto & goat cheese), to name a few.
+Lunch starts mid-day with just-as-worthy sammies, salads, and wraps.
+From there, lunch melds seamlessly into dinner, with dishes like vegan carbonara (mahogany smoked coconut “bacon” w/caramelized onions & cashew cream) and mushroom farro risotto (mushroom, pesto & goat cheese), to name a few.
 The juices and smoothies are off the charts, and there’s a truckload of potential add-ons for any who want to push it to the next level.